-At Britain’s Wembley Stadium, the venerable FA Cup also a science study for post-pandemic crowds
+At Britain’s Wembley Stadium, the venerable FA Cup is also a science study for post-pandemic crowds

 In that sense, it will be like a Major League Baseball game — if baseball fans were required to get tested and researchers were monitoring their behavior.
 Cameras will be recording footage and researchers have been dispatched to take notes.
 Are people sharing food and drinks?
 What does the flow of the crowd look like?

-Theresa Marteau, a behavioral scientist at Cambridge University who is overseeing the pilot studies, was an author on recent academic paper that discussed creating new norms at events — perhaps fans could stamp their feet instead of cheer, or clap instead of sing.
+Theresa Marteau, a behavioral scientist at Cambridge University who is overseeing the pilot studies, was an author on a recent academic paper that discussed creating new norms at events: Perhaps fans could stamp their feet instead of cheer, or clap instead of sing.

-Many scientists approve of the experiment, but caution against reading too much into the results.
+Many scientists approve of the experiment, but they caution against reading too much into the results.

-Using the lateral flow tests, which aren’t foolproof, makes sense for large events as the lockdown eases, said Adam Finn, professor of pediatrics at the University of Bristol and a member of the Britain’s Joint Committee on Vaccination and Immunization.
+Using the lateral flow tests, which aren’t foolproof, makes sense for large events as the lockdown eases, said Adam Finn, a professor of pediatrics at the University of Bristol and a member of the Britain’s Joint Committee on Vaccination and Immunization.

 “You’re not aiming for perfection.
 What you’re trying to do is ‘re-risk’ the event.
 I’m in favor of giving it a try,” Finn said.